tremor-rs/tremor-www/docs/Workshop/examples/41_otel_zipkin/README.md

 end;
 ```

-And a simple tremor query as follows:
+And a tremor query as follows:

 ```trickle
 #